Gerhard Matzky

 Gerhard Matzky (19 March 1894 – 9 June 1983) was a German general during World War II who commanded several corps.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
 Matzky joined the Bundeswehr in 1956 and served until 1960.

-As a colonel, he was the German military attaché to Japan from 1938 to 1940.
+Matzky was born in 1894 and entered the Royal Prussian Army in 1912.
+He fought in World War I and was an Oberleutnant in Infantry Regiment 63 at the end of the war.
+He remained in the Reichswehr as a career officer.
+As an Oberst, he was the German military attaché to Japan from 1938 to 1940.
+He was posted to the staff of OKH until January 1943, when he became commander of the 21st Infantry Division.
+He next led the XXVIII Army Corps in March 1944 and the XXVI Army Corps from July 1944 until Germany's surrender in May 1945.